 For cross-border payments market participants with operations in multiple jurisdictions, these restrictions can limit the internal sharing or aggregation of data.
-The inability to aggregate - or delays in aggregating - locally-held data also make it more difficult to assess and manage risk on an enterprise-wide basis, including effectively identifying cross-border fraud and complying
+The inability to aggregate - or delays in aggregating - locally-held data also make it more difficult to assess and manage risk on an enterprise-wide basis, including effectively identifying cross-border fraud and complying with AML/CFT requirements, sanctions, and other regulatory obligations.
+In addition, data localisation policies can increase risks of incomplete data, leading to transaction fails that disrupt STP.
+Infrastructure and personnel may need to be duplicated in individual jurisdictions, creating fragmentation and adding complexity, multiplying opportunities for error and creating new vulnerabilities to cyber incidents.
+Monitoring for malicious activity can no longer occur centrally, taking advantage of all the relevant data, and the ability to transfer data to reserve capacity in

-&lt;sup>29 Asia-Pacific Economic Cooperation (2023), What is the Cross-Border Privacy Rules System, June.
+&lt;sup>35 Such tools are envisaged by the Global Cross-Border Privacy Rules Forum, established in 2022, building on the Asia-Pacific Economic Cooperation (APEC) cross-border privacy rules (CBPR) framework.
+For more information, please see Asia-Pacific Economic Cooperation (2023), What is the Cross-Border Privacy Rules System, June.

-&lt;sup>30 GPA (2023
+&lt;sup>36 GPA (2023).

-&lt;sup>31 FSB (2019), FSB Report on Market Fragmentation, June.
+&lt;sup>37 FSB (2019), FSB Report on Market Fragmentation, June.

-with AML/CFT requirements, sanctions, and other regulatory obligations.
-Industry feedback to the FSB stocktake indicated that data localisation and data mirroring measures may also degrade the security of the data and the global resilience of the data systems.
+another geolocation (e.g. in the event of a cyber attack) is lost.
+This may also degrade the security of the data and the global resilience of the data systems.

 There may also be a loss of economies of scale as more data centres must be established and maintained.
 As a result, firms involved in cross-border payments face increased costs to appropriately manage risk and to store, secure, and integrate data into global operations.
 This may affect the price of cross-border payments for consumers.
 The resulting increase in costs and operational complexity may also compel some cross-border market participants to leave certain markets, or act as a barrier to entry for smaller players, reducing competition in cross-border payments and potentially affecting availability and access to financial services.